Following are current reports issued by the Office of Attorney General.

 The SAAGs are paid by the state agency that hired them.
-The state agency must report the fees and costs paid to the private attorneys to the Office of Attorney General.
+The state agency must report each month the amount of legal fees and costs paid to the private attorneys.

 The SAAG is required to have and keep in force during the term of the appointment and for one year following the termination of the appointment, insurance covering the attorney’s professional errors, omissions, or negligent acts with limits of not less than $2M per claim and $4M aggregate, unless a different coverage amount has been pre-approved by the Chief Deputy for a specific appointment.